The New Star Material in the Medical Field: Nitinol

 Intraocular Implants: Some ophthalmic procedures may require intraocular implants, such as IOLs, made from NiTi alloys.
 These implants replace or supplement the natural lens to correct cataracts or other vision problems.

-Ophthalmic Surgical Instruments: Specialised surgical instruments such as corneal scalpels or implants may be required during eye surgery.
+Ophthalmic Surgical Instruments: During eye surgery, surgeons may require specialized surgical instruments, such as corneal scalpels or implants.
 The excellent mechanical properties and biocompatibility of Ni-Ti alloys may make them one of the candidates for manufacturing these instruments.

 Ophthalmic Corrective Devices: Some ophthalmic corrective devices, such as retinal imaging or tonometers, may use Nitinol components to provide structural support and stability.

-Implantable Ophthalmic Devices: In addition to intraocular implants, Nitinol may be used to manufacture other types of implantable medical devices, such as corneal implants or glaucoma treatment devices.
+Implantable Medical Devices: In addition to intraocular implants, manufacturers may use Nitinol to create other implantable medical devices, such as corneal implants or glaucoma treatment devices.

 Ophthalmic Research Equipment: In ophthalmic research, special experimental equipment or tools, such as eye trackers or intraocular pressure meters, may be necessary.
 The mechanical properties and stability of Ni-Ti alloys may make them suitable for manufacturing these devices.